defund/caddy-recaptcha/README.md

 The recaptcha directive specifies certain types of requests that should be validated.
 Upon receiving one, caddy-recaptcha extracts the response token and sends it to the reCAPTCHA server.
 If the request is invalid, caddy-recaptcha drops it and returns a 400 status code.

+Note: Do the nature of reCAPTCHA, automated testing is not possible for much of caddy-captcha's functionality.
+Rigorous manual testing was conducted instead.

 ## Usage

 ### v3